3DBAG/3dbag-pipeline/README.md

 #### Terminate all in the queue

-Need to be executed in the environment where the Dagster UI and the Dagster-daemon are running.
+Needs to be executed in the environment where the Dagster UI and the Dagster-daemon are running.
 This is currently `/opt/dagster/venv` on gilfoyle.
 On gilfoyle, need to source all the environment variables first (`/opt/dagster/dagster_home/.env`).